GOVERNMENT AI READINESS INDEX 2017

 Artificial intelligence (AI) will revolutionise public service delivery.
 Governments around the world are starting to see its enormous potential: for their economies, their societies, and their own public services.
 Until now, most research has focused on the technical implementation and likely impacts of AI.
 We asked a different question: how well-placed are the national governments in the OECD to take advantage of the benefits of automation in their operations?

-We have created a world-first Government AI Readiness Index to capture the current capacity of OECD governments to absorb - and exploit - the innovative potential of AI.
+We have created a world-first Government AI Readiness Index (full ranking below) to capture the current capacity of OECD governments to absorb - and exploit - the innovative potential of AI.

 Our unique Government AI Readiness Index provides an overall estimate for how prepared each country’s national government is for implementing AI in public service delivery.
 It comprises nine input metrics, ranging from in-country digital skills and government innovation to existing data capabilities.
 The Index highlights which countries have some way to go before they are ready for the AI revolution, and identifies possible areas of improvement for every OECD government, regardless of ranking.